Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

     }
     ```

-## Managing playlists on server side
+## Managing Playlists on Server Side

-To manage the media controller playlists in your server application, you must learn to create, save and delete playlists.
+To manage the media controller playlists in your server application, you must learn to create, save, and delete playlists.

 1. To create a media controller playlist use the `createPlaylist()` method: